vapor-community/sql-kit-extras/README.md

 A set of utilities intended to improve the usefulness of SQLKit 3 (and, nominally, Fluent 4).

-The documentation comments (viewable most easily in Xcode) are currently the extent of the documentation.
+The documentation comments (viewable most easily in Xcode) and the notes in this README are currently the extent of the documentation.

+This is not an official Vapor project; it's something that @gwynne does on her own time.

 ## Things **NOT** to expect

+- I do not promise to answer questions that are already answered in this README.
 - I do not promise to follow semver with this package.
 - I do not promise to keep the API of this package stable.
+- I do not promise to continue supporting any given Swift version other than the latest release.
 - I do not promise not to add or remove things at random.
 - I do not promise to make releases or tags for every change.
 - I do not promise to continue paying attention to this package once Fluent 5 is ready.